quartzjer/JCOR/json_constrained_notation.md

 # Acknowledgements

-The author wishes to thank you.
+The author wishes to thank you in advance.

 # Notices